 In the last years, some companies started to operate remote-operated cleaning devices.
-Those adhere to the hull with venturi or magnetic.
+These devices adhere to the hull using magnetism or the Venturi effect.
 They are propelled by hydraulic thrusters or motorized wheels.
-Some of these systems integrate coating-care cleaning devices such as high pressure cleaning.
+Someof these systems integrate coating-care cleaning devices such as high pressure cleaning.
 At the time of this writing, only a few are connected to a water filtering & treatment unit at the surface.